On Memorization of Large Language Models in Logical Reasoning: Experimental Setups

 \paragraph{Training loss} In Direct FT, the loss for each training instance is computed on the tokens that appear directly after ``\#\#\# Answer:\textbackslash n''.
 In CoT FT, the loss is calculated on the tokens that appear directly after ``\#\#\# Answer: Let's think step by step''.

 \paragraph{Training hyperparameters} For \llamathree fine-tuning, we used LoRA fine-tuning with the following standard hyperparameters: a batch size of 4, gradient accumulation steps of 8, and 5e-5 learning rate.
+The LoRA configuration was set as follows: rank $r = 32$, scaling factor $\alpha = 32$, and dropout rate $0.05$.
+No quantization techniques were used.
 We fine-tune for a maximum of 100 epochs.
 We primarily reported results before 50 epochs, as we found the model typically converged by then.

 For \gptfouromini fine-tuning, we utilized the default hyperparameters provided by the OpenAI fine-tuning API.
 The model was fine-tuned for 5 epochs to achieve high accuracy within reasonable budget.

 \paragraph{Reported Training accuracy} For \gptfouromini, the training accuracy for each $N$-people \kk task is calculated using 100 training samples due to budget constraints on API usage.
 For open-source \llamathree, the training accuracy is based on the full set of training samples.